Ullahm7/2AA4-A3/README.md

 This product is an _exploration command center_ for the [Island](https://ace-design.github.io/island/) serious game.

 - The `ca.mcmaster.se2aa4.island.team_XXX_.Explorer` class implements the command center, used to compete with the others.
-(You can replace `teamXXX` with your team's name if you'd like to.)
+(You can replace `team25` with your team's name if you'd like to.)
 - The `Runner` class allows one to run the command center on a specific map.

 ### Strategy description